kodecocodes/i10t/user-notifications/user-notifications.markdown

 content.attachments = [attachment]
 ```

 You're setting `attachments` to the single image attachment wrapped in an array.

+> **Note** When the notification is scheduled, a security-scoped bookmark is created for the attachment to provide Notification Content extensions access to the file.

-Build and run, initiate a notification with **Cuddle me now!** then return to home screen as you did before.
+Build and run, initiate a notification with **Cuddle me now!** then return to the home screen as you did before.
 You'll now be greeted with a notification containing a random cactus picture on the right side of the banner.
-Force tap, and you'll be treated to an expanded view of the huggable cactus.
+Force tap or select and drag down, and you'll be treated to an expanded view of the huggable cactus.

-TODO: figure out images and instructions on how to test this for the user
+TODO: add image (possible side by sides to show it expanded)
 TODO: possibly do the try! properly if there is room
-TODO: note about copying image to the system

 ### Foreground Notifications